Ulmus × hollandica 'Daveyi'

 The Davey Elm, Ulmus × hollandica 'Daveyi', is an English hybrid cultivar of unknown specific origin, generally restricted to the valleys of Cornwall.
 Its apparent south-west England provenance, along with its foliage and habit, suggest that it may be a hybrid of Wych Elm and Cornish Elm.

 Description

 The wide-spreading, irregular branches support pendulous branchlets.
 The leaves are comparatively small, rarely exceeding 6 cm in length by 5 cm wide, with a glabrous upper surface.
 Photographs often show this tree in its windswept coastal form; inland its shape resembles more closely its putative Wych Elm parent, though with a denser crown.

 Pests and diseases

 The tree is susceptible to Dutch elm disease.

 Cultivation

 A number of mature specimens are known to survive in south-west England, notably around Gulval, Newquay, the Roseland and St Kew in Cornwall.
-The tree is not known to have been introduced to North America or Australasia, and is not in commerce in the UK.
+The tree is not in commerce in the UK or Europe, and is not known to have been introduced to North America or Australasia.
+In the Netherlands one specimen was planted (2015) in Slotlaan/Overmeerseweg, Nederhorst den Berg, in the driveway to the cemetery, as part of Wijdemeren City Council's elm collection.